gardner589/rails-contacts/README.md

 * **Note: You'll want to do this first**

 * **Pro-tip**: You'll need to create a migration that will add the `domain_name`field as a `string` to the `people` table
+	* Make sure to run your migrations, and prepare the test database

 * Populate all instances of `people` with their appropriate `domain_names`
 	- **Hint**: What property of `people` could you grab data from?